These Christian historical romance novels are perfect for when you’re looking for something sweet to read.

 We all remember that moment in BBC’s North & South when the once-proud Mr. Thornton once again locks eyes with the woman stealing his heart, Margaret Hale.
 Similarly, a good historical romance novel (like a good period drama) creates memorable old-fashioned romantic moments steeped in chivalry and classic storytelling.
 Today, we talk about some of these swoony romances found in Christian (and inspirational) historical romance fiction.

-NOTE: While we do our best to ensure all of these do fall under the “clean and wholesome romance” tag, not all of these are a part of the Christian genre.
+NOTE: While we do our best to ensure all of these do fall under the “clean and wholesome romance” tag, not all of them are part of the Christian genre.